KuuttiProductions/Crynon/README.md

 # Crynon

 ## About ##
-Crynon is a game-engine made in Swift/Metal by KudeKube.
-It's designed from the ground up to be efficient and leveraging of Apple technologies.
-Name is subject to change.
+Crynon is a game-engine made with Swift and Metal.

 Updates are posted on Youtube: [KudeKube](https://www.youtube.com/channel/UCXDI-MFA_Gp8vXyaJ80Zc5Q) View roadmap on [Trello](https://trello.com/b/eskU0MZE/crynon)